Lorry driver arrested after 3 pedestrians killed in accident near Yio Chu Kang MRT station

 SINGAPORE - Three pedestrians died after a lorry was believed to have crashed into them near Yio Chu Kang MRT station on Monday morning (April 23).

-The 25-year-old lorry driver, who suffered injuries in the accident, has been arrested for dangerous driving causing death.
+The 25-year-old male lorry driver, who suffered injuries in the accident, has been arrested for causing death by a negligent act.
+The Straits Times understands he is Singaporean.

 The police said they were alerted to a traffic accident involving a lorry, an SBS Transit bus and three pedestrians in Ang Mo Kio Avenue 6 at about 9.30am.